Edin-Durak/Edin-Durak-CV/README.md

 ## Features
 - **Two Language Versions**: You can switch between **English (default)** and **Bosnian** using the links provided at the top of the page.
 These links are hidden in the print layout to ensure a clean output.
 - **A4 Print-Ready Layout**: The layout has been optimized for printing in **A4 format (794px width)**.
 Media queries adjust the layout for a perfect printout, with unnecessary elements hidden.
-- **Responsive Design**: The design adapts seamlessly to desktop and mobile devices.
-For printing, the layout shifts to A4 dimensions with proper margins and formatting.

 ## View the CV
 To view the CV in your preferred language, use the following links: